Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Iterative Action Refinement via Semantic--Physical Verification

 To ensure robustness, the selected output undergoes a dual-correction process.
 Before execution, the Internal Correction Model evaluates $o_{\text{target}}$ by cross-referencing it with $x_t$ and $\ell$ to check for logical consistency (e.g., directional alignment).
 If an error is detected, feedback $e_{\text{logic}}$ is generated for immediate re-selection.
 If valid, the robot executes the action.
 Subsequently, the External Correction Model verifies the result by comparing the pre-execution state $x_t$ with the post-execution state $x_{\text{new}}$.
 If visual failure is detected, physical feedback $e_{\text{phys}}$ is returned.

 The procedural details are summarized in Algorithm~1.
-The system maintains a dynamic reasoning context $\ell_{\text{current}}$ across iteration steps $t$.
-When errors occur, the corresponding feedback ($e_{\text{logic}}$ or $e_{\text{phys}}$) is appended to $\ell_{\text{current}}$, allowing the VLM to iteratively refine its selection until the task is successfully completed.
+The system maintains a persistent reasoning context $\ell_{\text{current}}$ throughout each collaborative task episode.
+The current instruction, executed \textit{Action Targets}, and their verification or correction results are appended to this context, allowing previous action history to be used in subsequent interaction turns.